 There are quality checks through out the manufacturing process.
 One piece of equipment was very impressive.
 In essence a microscope that magnifies the part of the pen and then compares readings to the original technical drawings.
 Calibrations are checked and can be adjusted so the particular part of the pen is exact in terms of the design specifications.

-In fact, his mother is often part of the last quality checks as products are packaged to leave Montegrappa and make their way to retailers around the world.
+In fact, Giuseppe's mother is often part of the last quality checks as products are packaged to leave Montegrappa and make their way to retailers around the world.

 I was glad to hear that lines such as the Extra 1930 will continue, and work is underway for new lines of regular and limited edition pens.